JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Angular notes.md

 ## Input and Output decorators
 - This is the way components communicate with eachother
-- when rendering a child component, we can add an @Input decorator before class properties so that the components accepts variables
+- When rendering a child component, we can add an @Input decorator before class properties so that the components accepts variables
 - We can then pass these to the component and use them when rendering the html
 - With the @Output decorator we can send data from the child component to the parent
 - Once again we pass this function when creating the element